 2. AIRSSON NOAA Emergency Weather Radio

 Our second choice here is Airsson’s model of Emergency Weather Radio.
 It also has quite several different features with some safety options.
-For example, Airsson automatically shuts down in case of overloading or short circuit.
+For example, Airsson automatically shuts down in case of overloading or a short circuit.
 If your radio cuts off suddenly, it can be because of the battery voltage being lower than 2.7V.
 It buzzes when there is an emergency alarm from NOAA.
 It is also IPX3 which means the radio is water-resistant.
 However; just like our first recommendation, it is also not water-proof.
 It is 0.66 lb (300 grams) so it is also very light.

 In the package, you will be receiving the radio, an instruction manual, and a hard box as well as a hard box to protect the radio from breaking down.

 The power bank’s capacity is 2000mAH which provides light for 10 to 12 hours.
 You can charge the radio in four different ways.
-These include solar panel charging, hand crank, micro USB and AAA battery.
+These include solar panel charging, hand crank, micro USB, and AAA battery.
 Note that AAA batteries are not included in the pack so, make sure you buy your own batteries and substitutes before going on your trip.

 LED Flashlight and Reading Lamp

-Airsson’s flashlight spends 0.5W that is light enough to drive away the darkness at night.
+Airsson’s flashlight spends 0.5W which is light enough to drive away from the darkness at night.
 The reading lamp has a good design that makes reading easier in a tent.
 Compared to the other radio we suggested, its light is not as bright as expected.
 However, it is still radiant enough to light up your way.

 The box contains a USB cable that you can use to charge your radio or charge your phone through the embedded power bank.
 Since this charger is the main energy source of the radio, try to charge your phone or other mobile devices only when you have to.